 There is an entrance to the university located near the metro station.
 To enter the university, you just need to show your passport or cedula.
 And the museum is located next to the main square on the university campus.

-Also, you could take a taxi or Uber from your location in the metro area to Universidad de Antioquia where the museum is located.
-All taxi and Uber drivers in Medellín will know where Universidad de Antioquia is located.
+Also, you could take a taxi from your location in the metro area to Universidad de Antioquia where the museum is located.
+All taxi drivers in Medellín will know where Universidad de Antioquia is located.

 In addition, it’s normally pretty easy to catch a taxi in the street in front of the university.